-Brink House, Castle St., John H. Howe (Builder and former owner)
+Brink House, Castle St., John Harriss Howe (builder and former owner)

 Who is eligible and how to apply?